-7. Because you're buying from a big developer, you do not bother to check for encumbrance.
+7) Because you're buying from a big developer, you do not bother to check for encumbrance.

 Hmmm.
-It's sad that many Estate buyers have become a victim to the debt they know nothing about… either in form of government tax or anything that causes a part or the whole property not to belong to the claimant.
+It's sad that many Estate buyers have become victims to the debts they know nothing about… either in form of government tax or anything that causes a part or the whole property not to belong to the claimant.
 Example, recently in Lekki, a whole estate was seized and locked up by AMCON and all buyers evicted.
 Why?
 The developer company went into a joint venture with the land-owner.
-They needed a loan to put up a structure on this estate and of course the loan can only be in the landowner's name since it's the land they're using for the collateral.
-If anyone searches for the encumbrance the usual way, you will see nothing, no single encumbrance in the developer documents so people went ahead and bought in mass.
+They needed a loan to put up a structure on this estate and of course the loan can only be in the landowner's name since it's the land they used for the collateral.
+Whenever most people want to buy from estates, they only ask for the title like "is it C of O?, Yes" and that's all without asking for the land documents to do search in order to fish out any collateral issue.
+So people just went ahead and bought in mass.
 The debt wasn't fully paid and the eviction happened.

-8. The land is genuine and it's now yours, You then fail to put a structure.
+8) The land is genuine and it's now yours, You then fail to put a structure.

 It's very common to hear people talk about "speculating" their land investment.
 Gone are the days where nothing will happen.
 But today, millions of dollars have been lost with respect to occurrences like this.